aejsmith/kboot/documentation/guide/installation.md

 ### UEFI

+**Note**: UEFI installation on Apple Macs is *not* currently supported.
+They do not follow the UEFI standard in terms of boot manager behaviour.

 On UEFI systems, KBoot must be installed to the EFI System Partition of the device to make bootable.
 UEFI defines 2 ways a boot loader can be installed.